Plugin Development

 2. Modify package.json

-Mainly package name, version, license, repository URL, homepage address, etc.
+Set package name, version, license, repository URL, and homepage.

-3. Obtain an npm repository account and log in
+3. Obtain an npm account and log in

 npm login --registry=[YOUR_REGISTRY]4.
 Test the plugin package